A seized metal center-stage bushing.

 - Reduced risk of cavitation

-In both cases, the low friction and dimensional stability of Vespel® CR-6100 offer very low wear rates and long service life.
+Low friction and dimensional stability of composite materials offer very low wear rates and long service life.

-Contact Boulden today with your application details to upgrade to Vespel® CR-6100.
-We have the material you need in stock and can ship immediately.
-To hear the latest on Vespel CR-6100, sign up for our newsletter!
+Contact Boulden today with your application details to upgrade to Vespel® CR-6100, Boulden B-Series or Metcar.
+We have the material you need in stock and can ship immediately. sign up for our newsletter!